King Charles hosts singer Lionel Richie at garden party ahead of coronation

 Lionel Richie is set to perform at King Charles and Queen Camilla’s coronation concert on Sunday, just one day after the crowning ceremony.
 The special concert will feature an eclectic lineup that also includes Katy Perry, Andrea Bocelli, Take That, Sir Bryn Terfel, Freya Ridings and Alexis Ffrench.

-After canceling garden parties in 2020 and 2021 due to the COVID-19 pandemic, the events resumed last summer -- although Queen Elizabeth, who died in September at age 96, was represented by other members of the royal family at them last year.

-The monarch traditionally hosts multiple garden parties at Buckingham Palace and one at the Palace of Holyroodhouse in Scotland each summer -- although additional parties may be held with the monarch's permission.
-Princess Anne also traditionally hosts a garden party for the Not Forgotten Association, a charity for war veterans of which she is a patron, each year.
+The monarch traditionally hosts multiple garden parties at Buckingham Palace and one at the Palace of Holyroodhouse in Scotland each summer — although additional parties may be held with the monarch’s permission.

-In addition to mingling with members of the royal family, guests are treated to tea and cake.
+In addition to mingling with members of the royal family, guests are treated to tea and cake.—ANI

-For a garden party, men usually wear morning dress or lounge suits while women wear day dress, usually paired with hats or fascinators.
-National dress and uniform can also be worn.

-The garden party is, of course, just one part of a busy week for King Charles and Queen Camilla.

 Tribune Shorts